mbullr/SD_ScarletDME-notes/Encryption.rst

                             SD_EncodeHX   - The key and passed encrypted text are Hex Encoded (passed key is a 64 Hex Character
                                             string which will be converted to 32 bytes, encrypted text will be a Hex Character String
                                             2X the length of the returned decrypted text.
-                            SD_Encode64   - The key and passed encrypted text are Base64 Encoded -- Not Yet Implemented! --
+                            SD_Encode64   - The key and passed encrypted text are Base64 Encoded

-    See the simple test program SD_ENCRYPT in sdsys/BP
+    See the simple test program SD_ENCRYPT and SD_ENCRYPT_B64 in sdsys/BP

 Why libsodium ?